Email: John D. Mayne ›

 John has held a variety of leadership positions in state and local bar associations.
 He served for six years representing Sioux City lawyers on the Board of Governors of the Iowa State Bar Association.
 He also served as Chairman of the Federal Practice Committee of the Iowa State Bar Association.
 John was appointed to serve on the Iowa Supreme Court’s Advisory Committee on Rules of Civil Procedure.
 In 2004, he directed the International Association of Defense Counsel’s (IADC) annual Open Forum on Masters of Trial Advocacy, and the IADC honored him by selecting him to be on the 2005 Faculty of its Trial Academy.
 He is a Fellow of the Iowa Academy of Trial Lawyers.
 He is a member of the Iowa Defense Counsel Association.

-John is licensed to practice in the courts of Iowa and South Dakota.
-He is licensed to practice in the federal courts of Iowa, Nebraska, South Dakota, the Eighth Circuit Court of Appeals and the Supreme Court of the United States.
+John is licensed to practice in the state and federal courts of Iowa, the Eighth Circuit Court of Appeals and the Supreme Court of the United States.
 He has litigated cases in the Permanent Judicial Commissions of the Presbyterian Church, USA.

 He has been very active in civic affairs, serving on numerous charitable and civic association boards, most notably having been elected to serve on the Sioux City Community School District’s Board of Directors, one year as President.
 He is a Fellow of the Iowa State Bar Association Foundation.